janainamai/finance-spring/README.md

-## Sobre o projeto:

-Projeto criado para gerenciar as finanças de 2 pessoas, objetivando o estudo principalmente.

-## Instruções para executar o projeto:
+## About the project:

+Project created to manage the finances of 2 individuals, mainly for study purposes.

+## Instructions to run the project:

-### Instalações necessárias:
+### Required installations:

 - PostgreSQL
-    - Porta: 5432
+    - Port: 5432
     - Username: postgres
     - Password: postgres

 - Java
-    - Versão: 17
+    - Versions: 17

 ## API's

-### API's Authentication
+### Authentication APIs - Users
-- registerUser: realiza o cadastro de um novo usuário na plataforma <br>
+- register: performs the registration of a new user in the platform
   - POST http://localhost:8080/auth/register
-- login: realiza o login do usuário na plataforma
+- login: performs user login in the platform
   - POST http://localhost:8080/auth/login

+### Authentication APIs - Roles
-- createUserRole: atribui uma role em um usuário
+- createUserRole: assigns a role to a user
   - POST http://localhost:8080/auth/roles
-- getAllRoles: retorna todas as roles cadastradas
+- getAll: returns all roles
   - GET http://localhost:8080/role

-### API's Finance - Bank Account
+### Finance APIs - Bank Account
-- retrieveAll: retorna todas as contas bancárias
+- getAll: returns all bank accounts
   - GET http://localhost:8080/bank
-- create: realiza o cadastro de uma nova conta bancária
+- create: performs the registration of a new bank account
   - POST http://localhost:8080/bank